Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Experiments

-\paragraph{Impact of Model Scale.} To understand how the size of the underlying language model affects counseling performance after fine-tuning on OpenR1-Psy, we trained PsyLLM variants using different scales of the Qwen3 model series: Qwen3-1.7B, Qwen3-3B, and Qwen3-8B \cite{qwen3}.
+\paragraph{\textbf{Impact of Model Scale.}} To understand how the size of the underlying language model affects counseling performance after fine-tuning on OpenR1-Psy, we trained PsyLLM variants using different scales of the Qwen3 model series: Qwen3-1.7B, Qwen3-3B, and Qwen3-8B \cite{qwen3}.
 These models were fine-tuned using the same methodology and dataset as the main PsyLLM model.
-As shown in Figure~\ref{fig:params_data} (Left), there is a clear trend of improving performance with increasing model size.
+As shown in Fig.~\ref{fig:params_data} (Left), there is a clear trend of improving performance with increasing model size.
 The Qwen3-8B model achieves the highest overall Normalized Average score (0.757), indicating superior performance compared to the smaller models.
 The Qwen3-3B model performs better than the 1.7B version, achieving a Normalized Average of 0.738, while the smallest Qwen3-1.7B consistently shows the lowest overall performance with a Normalized Average of 0.675.
-These results indicate that larger base models, even when fine-tuned on the same dataset, possess stronger inherent capabilities that translate into better overall performance in generating nuanced, professional, and authentic psychological counseling responses.
+These results suggest that larger base models, even with identical fine-tuning, exhibit stronger capabilities for generating nuanced and authentic psychological counseling responses.

-\paragraph{Impact of Data Scale.} To investigate the influence of training data volume, we trained PsyLLM using varying proportions (20\%, 40\%, 60\%, 80\%, and 100\%) of the OpenR1-Psy dataset, keeping the base model (Qwen3-8B) consistent.
-As shown in Figure~\ref{fig:params_data} (Right), the impact of data scale on the Normalized Average is not strictly monotonic.
+\paragraph{\textbf{Impact of Data Scale.}} To investigate the influence of training data volume, we trained PsyLLM using varying proportions (20\%, 40\%, 60\%, 80\%, and 100\%) of the OpenR1-Psy dataset, keeping the base model (Qwen3-8B) consistent.
+As shown in Fig.~\ref{fig:params_data} (Right), the impact of data scale on the Normalized Average is not strictly monotonic.
 Performance generally improves from 20\% (0.718) up to 80\% (0.746), with 80\% achieving the highest Normalized Average.
 However, the Normalized Average drops significantly when using the full 100\% of the training data (0.656).
 The Safety metric remained consistently high across all data scales (around 0.99).
 This indicates that simply using more data for model training does not always yield the best performance.

-\paragraph{Effect of Diagnostic Standard \& Therapeutic Strategy.} We conducted an ablation study on data generation by omitting either diagnostic guidance (``Prompt w/o Clinical Frame'') or therapeutic guidance (``Prompt w/o Therapy Guidance''), fine-tuning PsyLLM on these ablated datasets and the full OpenR1-Psy data.
-As seen in Table~\ref{tab:ablation_study}, training on the full OpenR1-Psy dataset yields the best Normalized Average (0.778).
-Removing therapeutic guidance results in a notable performance drop (0.697), especially in Comprehensiveness and Professionalism.
-Removing diagnostic guidance also reduces performance (0.740), though less significantly.
-It confirms that diagnostic standards and therapeutic strategies are critical.